Factor investing hasn't worked for over 20 years. Why do we still use it?

 "Several years ago, I couldn’t attend an investing conference without the term “smart-beta” being mentioned every five minutes.
 Yet, I never heard once that this wasn’t a free lunch.
 Now there are smart-beta conferences where past performance is touted using back-tested data on new funds that didn’t actually exist over that period."

-Portfolio 1: A passive benchmark.
+Portfolio 1: A passive global equity benchmark.

-Portfolio 2: Light factor tilts.
+Portfolio 2: A global equity portfolio with light factor tilts.

-Portfolio 3: More focused factor tilts.
+Portfolio 3: A global equity portfolio with heavier factor tilts.

 Why do we use factor funds?

-Furthermore, looking at the returns of the last 15 years (see the U.K. example above), some might also question whether factor investing (using live funds) generates greater raw (ignoring risk) returns than the overall market.
-No one can know for sure, but our guess would be that the last decade has certain similarities to the late 90s, where U.S. large-cap growth equities performed very well (until they didn't) and factor investors endured a torrid time.
+Furthermore, looking at returns over the last 20 years, some might also question whether factor investing (using live funds) generates higher raw returns (ignoring risk) than the overall market.
+No one can know for sure, but our guess is that the last decade has certain similarities to the late 90s, when U.S. large-cap growth equities performed very well (until they didn't) and factor investors endured a torrid time.
 Outside of the U.S., factor investing has been more successful in recent years.
-For example, an emerging markets factor fund has outperformed the passive benchmark by around 0.8% a year over the last 20 years at the same level of risk.
+For example, an emerging markets factor fund has outperformed its passive benchmark by an average of 1.5% per year over the last 32 years, while maintaining slightly lower risk.
+Unfortunately, the U.S. accounts for such a large share of global markets and has dragged down overall factor returns.

 Imagine our client retiring in January 2000, on the eve of the .com bust, and withdrawing an inflation-adjusted $50,000 a year.
 The client has a choice of the three portfolios described above.

-Portfolio 1: A passive benchmark.
+Portfolio 1: A passive global equity benchmark.

-Portfolio 2: Light factor tilts.
+Portfolio 2: A global equity portfolio with light factor tilts.

-Portfolio 3: More focused factor tilts.
+Portfolio 3: A global equity portfolio with heavier factor tilts.

 Three years later, portfolio one has fallen over 50% to well under $500,000.
 Portfolio two has fared much better, falling less than 30% to just over $700,000, while portfolio three has fallen less than 10%.